kfukue/vintage-explorer/avoiding_common_attacks.md

 ```

 ## DoS with (Unexpected) revert
-Instead of having the contract directly send ether to the wine producer whenever a user buys wine, having a pull withdraw system allows the wine producer to be able to claim their balance independently.
+Instead of having the contract directly send ether to the wine producer whenever a user buys wine, I implemented a pull withdraw system.
+This will allow the wine producer to be able to claim their balance independently.
 ```javascript
     function buyWine(uint _wineProducerId, uint _wineId, uint numberOfPurchasingWines)
         public